Copyright 2015 – Stephen Redgwell

 Famous people have also worked as spies like harpist and comedian Harpo Marx!
 Here is an excerpt from – My Hyperbaric Film Festival: Harpo Marx, Super Spy .

-In “Harpo Speaks!”, his 1961 autobiography (written with Rowland Barber), Harpo (1888-1964) admits to serving as a secret courier, delivering communiqués taped to his leg to and from the US embassy, no easy task given he was closely watched during his visit.
+In “Harpo Speaks!”, his 1961 autobiography (written with Rowland Barber), Harpo (1888-1964) admits to serving as a secret courier, delivering communiqués taped to his leg to and from the US embassy.
+It was no easy task given he was closely watched during his visit.
 At the tour’s end, safely out of the USSR, Harpo writes, “I pulled up my pants, unwound the straps, handed over the dispatches from Ambassador [William] Bullitt, and gave my leg its first scratch in ten days.”

 This may seem unlikely, but a letter exists to Harpo from the FBI’s J. Edgar Hoover, praising Harpo’s “loyal services” and suggesting, “there may be ways that you can help your country again.”